temporalio/tcld/README.md

 The account and namespace roles replace the definition, so any namespace roles omitted will be removed from the group level access.

+To add or remove namespace access without specifying all other roles, the `set-access` command also takes in a `--append`(`-a`), or `--remove`(`-r`) flag which will add the given namespace access or remove them.
+Appending will not change an existing namespace access(it will reject the update) and the account access cannot be changed when either flag is specified.

 # Migration Management (Preview)

 *The Migration feature is currently in "Preview Release".
 Customers must be invited to use this feature.
 Please reach out to Temporal Cloud support for more information.*